MatMatt/gpaw/doc/documentation/core.rst

 method gets called (``atoms.calc.get_potential_energy(atoms)``) and the following will happen:

-* create :class:`gpaw.new.calculation.DFTCalculation` object if not already done
+* create :class:`gpaw.new.calculation.DFT` object if not already done
 * update positions/unit cell if they have changed
 * start SCF loop and converge if needed
 * calculate energy